Sister of Ursula (1978)

 The Film

-After the death of their father, Ursula (Barbara Magnolfi) and her sister travel down to a small Italian hotel to try and get some rest - Dagmar starts to flirt with the rather unkempt Filipio (Marc Porel) but her sister disproves and resents even being touched.
-Meanwhile a woman is brutally murdered by an unknown killer.
-Ursula wakes up in shock after this happens and seems to have a Psychic connection with the killer.
+After the death of their father, Ursula (Barbara Magnolfi) and her sister Dagmar travel down to a small Italian seaside hotel to try and get some rest - Dagmar starts to flirt with the rather unkempt Filipio (Marc Porel) but her sister disproves and resents even being touched.
+Meanwhile nearby a woman is brutally murdered - Ursula wakes up in shock after this happens and seems to have a psychic connection with the killer.
 As the kill count rises no-one is sure just who is behind the murders...

-Lesser known Italian director Enzo Milioni wrote and directed this curious but surprisingly effective Giallo entry.
-Despite very quickly presenting a gratiuitous nude scene and having a number of quite lengthy sex scenes throughout the film, Sister of Ursula does not fall into the trap of many of the more sleazy giallo films - sacrificing plot and logic for sleaze - instead it manages to work these elements into an impressively well written plot that will certainly keep you guessing right until the end, with a nice selection of red herrings, avoiding the rather dull police proceedurals that bog down many genre entries.
-Milioni's theatrical roots are certainly evident in the impressive dialogue in several scenes, particularly Ursula's cry for help in the church.
-Pacing is solid and although there is no comedy, the film never becomes particularly grim - mostly due to the frequent nudity.
+Lesser known Italian director Enzo Milioni wrote and directed this curious but surprisingly effective giallo entry.
+Despite very quickly presenting a gratiuitous nude scene and having a number of quite lengthy sex scenes throughout the film, Sister of Ursula does not fall into the trap of many of the more sleazy giallo films - sacrificing plot and logic for sleaze - instead it manages to work these elements into an impressively well written plot that will certainly keep you guessing right until the end with a good selection of red herrings.
+The storyline even avoids the rather dull police proceedurals that bog down many genre entries.
+Milioni's theatrical roots are evident in the well written dialogue between the characters, particularly Ursula's cry for help in a church.
+Pacing is solid and although there are no comic moments, the film never becomes particularly grim - mostly due to the frequent nudity.

 Gothic beauty Barbara Magnolfi (recognisable to most Euro-cult fans for her brief role in Suspiria (1977)) plays the haunted lead particularly well, while genre favourite Marc Porel pleases the ladies even more than usual with a shaggy haircut and an effectively enigmatic performance.
 There are no big names in the rest of the cast but the performances are generally good and importantly the women all look good naked.

 A well crafted mix of sex and mystery, this late giallo film is hardly the genre's best, but is certainly one of the more entertaining and rewatchable entries and genre fans could do a lot worse than to check this one out.
 Sleaze fans might be disappointed at the relative lack of gore - but the frequent sex scenes and the rather unique choice of murder weapon should do well to appease most viewers.
-A solid bit of Euro-cult cinema and generally recommended.
+A genuine Euro-cult gem, it comes recommended.

 Directed by anyone interesting?
-Enzo Milioni - a very little known Italian director who's only other credit of note was second unit work on the grim crime film La Belva col Mitra (1977).
+Enzo Milioni - a very little known Italian director whose only other credit of note was second unit work on the grim crime film La Belva col Mitra (1977).

-Any sex?
+Any sex or nudity?
 Frequent female and some brief male nude scenes - several sex scenes bordering on hardcore in places.

 The DVD